BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnNodeDeleteVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used to decrement the reference count to all feature nodes passing through the node stream.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnNodeDeleteVisitor.h>`_.
+See the `AgnNodeDeleteVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnNodeDeleteVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_node_delete_stream_new(GtNodeStream *in)